 - Who do I contact for more information?

-- After completing HON 100, and during the next three years, honors students must take one course or tutorial in each of the four modes of inquiry (a total of 12 credit hours).
-An honors course, tutorial or seminar is offered every semester by some of WestConn’s most distinguished professors in at least one of these modes.
-Honors courses may include topics such as the history of violence in America, computers and society, or a course on cognition.
+- 2. After completing HON 100, and during the next three years, honors students must take one course in each of the four modes of inquiry (a total of 12 credit hours).
+Honors courses are offered every semester by some of Western's most distinguished professors in these modes.
+Honors courses may include topics such as climate and civilization, history of music in America, or the psychology of family and marriage.

-- Students must also complete three honors activities.
-They may volunteer at a local agency, present at a state or regional conference, tutor students, be an active member of the HSO, or even opt to study abroad.
+- Students must also complete four honors activities.
+They may volunteer at a local agency, present at a state or regional conference, tutor students, be an active member of the Honors Student Organization, or even opt to study abroad.

 - Lastly, students must complete the honors capstone seminar (HON 400) which involves examining an issue from a number of vantage points.

 Students may also apply to participate in an associate version of the honors program.
 Requirements include completion of two honors activities, two honors courses and the capstone seminar (HON 400).